briis/smartweather/README.md

 These settings can also be changed after you add the Integration, by using the *Options* link on the Integration widget.

-### API Key for SmartWeather
+### Token for SmartWeather
-The WeatherFlow REST API requires a API Key, but for personal use, ~~you can use a development key, which you can [find here](https://weatherflow.github.io/SmartWeather/api/#getting-started).
-Please note the restrictions applied~~.
-The Development Key is no longer Public available, so unless you have a Personal API Key, this Integration cannot be used, before the final changes to the new API has been released.
+The WeatherFlow REST API requires a Token.
+If you own a WeatherFlow station you can [login with your account](https://tempestwx.com/settings/tokens) and create the token.

 WeatherFlow is releasing a new Authorization flow, so in the future you will have to obtain your own personal key, or use Oauth2 to retrieve data.
 The *developer key* will continue to operate through the end of 2020, but after that, you will need to obtain your own key.
 You can read [more here](https://weatherflow.github.io/Tempest/api/oauth.html) on how to obtain your own key - please note Oauth2 is not currently implemented in this integration.